vlizarn/challenge-python-lottery/README.md

 ```

 The `lTimes` is responsible for the number of bets, `lTimesConjunt` and `lTimesStar` set for the length of every conjunct of elements.
 The `lMaxConjunt` and `lMaxStar` are the values that start at one to the maximum values for every conjunct.
-Finally, `lRandConjunt` and `lRandStar` are two boolean data types that match the process of random to `lTimesConjunt` and `lTimesStar`.
+Finally, `lRandConjunt` and `lRandStar` parameters are two boolean data types that match the process of random to `lTimesConjunt` and `lTimesStar` parameters.

 #### Example 3 - Code Abridgment